Undergraduate Admissions FAQ

 What are the entry dates?

-First-time freshman students are encouraged to begin their studies with the Fall 1 and Spring 1 terms.
-However, if classes are available, freshman students are furthermore welcome to start with our Fall 2 and Spring 2 starting dates.
+First-time freshman students are encouraged to begin their studies with the Fall 1 and Spring 1 terms (semester courses only begin in August or January).
+However, if classes are available, freshman students are welcome to start with our Fall 2 term where 2-3 "term" courses (8 weeks) may be completed.
 First-time freshman students are unfortunately not able to start in the Summer term.

-All Bachelor transfer students - transferring from an accredited university (accredited by the Ministry of Education in your country) - can also start in all of our 5 terms if the appropriate courses are offered.
+All Bachelor transfer students transferring from an accredited university (accredited by the Ministry of Education in your country) may start in any of our 5 terms IF the appropriate courses are offered.

 Should a student run into visa issues and cannot start his/her studies on time, the starting term will be deferred to the next upcoming term if classes are available.
 Please check with your Admissions Officer if you have any questions or concerns about deferrals.

 To learn more about the tuition fees, starting terms and required application documents for the Bachelor programs please visit our Undergraduate application webpage.

 Does Webster Vienna offer support for special needs or disabilities?

 If you have certain health conditions e.g. learning disabilities, dyslexia, ADD/ADHD, blindness or low vision, hearing loss, and/or other disabilities, please let us know right away so we can assess the situation to find out how we can best accommodate your needs.
 The earlier we know, the better we can support you.
 We have procedures in place so please send us an email about the history of your situation (including any documentation of a psychologist or medical doctor).
 We are looking forward to working together with you!

 Enrolled students who are experiencing emotional or learning difficulties can be assessed using Webster's psychological testing service.

 How can I submit my original transcripts?

 The following are various ways of providing your original transcripts:

 - You can send us your transcript with graduation date per postal services.

 - You can have your school send your transcripts with graduation date to us per postal services.

 - You can have your school send us a PDF transcript with graduation date encrypted with a password.